They say…

 For my part, I was more than happy with the choice.
 I’m a great fan of mild, which, although it’s not quite in as imminent danger of extinction as it once was, is still a minority style, and at its best a brilliant demonstration of how brewers can squeeze remarkable amounts of flavour into a low gravity beer.
 Admittedly the CBoB judges sometimes make eccentric choices and tend towards conservatism, but all they can do is pick what they think are the best beers that are offered to them out of a wide variety on the day.

 Much as I was pleased to hear of Oscar Wilde’s win, however, the main reason it’s here is more personal.
-Shortly after 1800hrs on Thursday 3 February 2011, I completed my exhausting schedule of research visits to potential places to drink for inclusion in The CAMRA Guide to ’s Best Beer, Pubs and Bars by calling in at Leyton Orient Supporters Club.
+Shortly after 1800hrs on Thursday 3 February 2011, I completed my exhausting schedule of research visits to potential places to drink for inclusion in The CAMRA Guide to ’s Best Beer, and Bars by calling in at Leyton Orient Supporters Club.

 Due to the irregular opening hours of the club, I’d not succeeded in visiting it on previous research itineraries, and had even considered not bothering with it, but in the end I was glad I made a special effort.
 It’s certainly not ’s most beautiful place to drink, but it’s an unexpectedly quirky venue with an excellent range of cask ales at bargain prices and a very warm welcome from the enthusiastic volunteers who run it.
-It seemed a good place to draw a line under my quest for the ’s best beer outlets.
+It seemed a good place to draw a line under my quest for the capital’s best beer outlets.

 As had become my standard practice with places new to me, I went in unannounced as an ordinary drinker, ordered a half and took stock of both the beer and the surroundings.
-Then before taking more detailed notes I introduced myself to bar manager Mike Childs and explained what I was doing.
+Then before taking more detailed notes I introduced myself to manager Mike Childs and explained what I was doing.
 We ended up chatting further, and when Mike found out his club was my last stop he insisted I stay for a pint on the house by way of celebration.
 I unhesitatingly chose one of their regular beers, Oscar Wilde Mild.

 It’s unusual these for a brewer in southeast England to do well with a mild but Oscar Wilde is an exception.
 Mild may also not have been the tipple of choice for the flamboyant Irish poet, playwright and wit with whom it shares its name, but of course it’s Cockney rhyming slang – not that I’d miss the opportunity of raising a glass to Oscar himself.